liscovich/functional-specs/popper_functional_specs.md

 The font of the logo should be classical and convey both authority and legitimacy, much like the logos of universities ([Harvard](http://www.harvard.edu/), [Dartmouth](http://www.dartmouth.edu/), [University of Texas](http://www.utexas.edu/)), as well as research technologies like [Wolfram Alpha](http://www.wolframalpha.com/).
 Finally, the logo should have a corresponding smaller "minilogo" that appears in the title bar of web browsers.
 This minilogo should most likely be a "P" that corresponds stylistically with the Popper logo.

+When a user is not signed in, clicking on the Popper Logo brings the user to [www.popper.org](www.popper.org).

 ####Navigation Bar

 The Navigation Bar in the Header includes four links: